ka-nabellinc/terraform-provider-elasticsearch-security/README.md

-# Terraform Provider Scaffolding (Terraform Plugin Framework)
+# Terraform Provider Elasticsearch Security

 _This repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework)._

-Once you've written your provider, you'll want to [publish it on the Terraform Registry](https://www.terraform.io/docs/registry/providers/publishing.html) so that others can use it.

 ## Requirements